jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis_nl.md

 ### Referenties
 ---
+- Bandalos, D. L., & Finney, S. J. (2018).
+Factor analysis: Exploratory and confirmatory.
+In *The reviewer’s guide to quantitative methods in the social sciences* (pp. 98-122).
+Routledge.
 - Brown, T. A. (2014). *Confirmatory factor analysis for applied research*.
     Guilford Publications.
+- Dinno, A. (2014) Gently clarifying the application of Horn’s parallel analysis to principal component analysis versus factor analysis. *Working paper*.
+URL: http://doyenne.com/Software/files/PA_for_PCA_vs_FA.pdf.
+- Golino, H., Shi, D., Christensen, A. P., Garrido, L. E., Nieto, M. D., Sadana, R., ... & Martinez-Molina, A. (2020).
+Investigating the performance of exploratory graph analysis and traditional techniques to identify the number of latent factors: A simulation and tutorial. *Psychological Methods*, *25*(3), 292.
 - Hayton, J. C., Allen, D. G., & Scarpello, V. (2004).
 Factor retention
-    decisions in exploratory factor analysis: A tutorial on parallel analysis. *Organizational research methods, 7*(2), 191-205.
+    decisions in exploratory factor analysis: A tutorial on parallel analysis. *Organizational Research Methods, 7*(2), 191-205.
 - Hopwood, C. J., & Donnellan, M. B. (2010).
 How should the internal structure of personality inventories be evaluated? *Personality and Social Psychology Review, 14*, 332–346.
+- Mardia, K. V. (1970).
+Measures of multivariate skewness and kurtosis with applications. *Biometrika*, *57*(3), 519-530.
 - Osborne, J. W., Costello, A. B., & Kellow, J. T. (2008).
-Best practices in exploratory factor analysis. *Best practices in quantitative methods*, 86-99.
+Best practices in exploratory factor analysis. *Best Practices in Quantitative Methods*, 86-99.
 - Saris, W. E., Satorra, A., & Van der Veld, W. M. (2009).
-Testing structural equation models or detection of misspecifications?.
-Structural Equation Modeling, 16(4), 561-582.
+Testing structural equation models or detection of misspecifications?. *Structural Equation Modeling, 16*(4), 561-582.
+- Timmerman, M. E., & Lorenzo-Seva, U. (2011).
+Dimensionality assessment of ordered polytomous items with parallel analysis. *Psychological Methods*, *16*(2), 209.
 - Yong, A. G., & Pearce, S. (2013).
-A beginner’s guide to factor analysis: Focusing on exploratory factor analysis. *Tutorials in quantitative methods for psychology, 9*(2), 79-94.
+A beginner’s guide to factor analysis: Focusing on exploratory factor analysis. *Tutorials in Quantitative Methods for Psychology*, *9*(2), 79-94.

 ### R Packages
 ---